 Born: Beaumont, TX - June 16, 1931

-Don has over 35 RIAA Multi-Platinum Engineer awards working with and recording artists such as Simon and Garfunkel, Barbra Streisand, and Bob Dylan.
-In addition to a thirty-two-year tenure at Columbia Records, he has released over thirty artist singles and three albums of his own songs.
+Don has over 35 RIAA Multi-Platinum Engineer awards and has worked with recording artists such as Simon and Garfunkel, Barbra Streisand, and Bob Dylan.
+In addition to a thirty two year tenure at Columbia Records, he has released over thirty singles and three albums of his own songs.

 Don began singing when he was 6 years old and had a weekly radio program on the new Beaumont radio station KRIC